 They have three options:

 - Accept the financial responsibilities for caring for their “canine companion”

 - Try to find someone willing to adopt the service dog with the understanding it will be expensive and the life expectancy of the dog is limited

-- Last, but least, euthanasia
+- Last, but not least, euthanasia

-Paws of Honor will partner with selected veterinarians, dog food companies, veterinary supply distribution companies and drug manufacturers, and use charitable contributions from private and corporate partners, to provide services and products for the retired dogs with the goal of zero cost* to the handler.
+Paws of Honor will partner with select veterinarians, veterinary supply distribution companies, dog food companies, and drug manufacturers, and will use charitable contributions from private and corporate partners, to provide services and products for the retired K9s with the goal of zero cost* to the handler.

-*Based on charitable contributions
+*Based on the availability of charitable contributions

 Paws of Honor, Inc. is a 501(c)(3) nonprofit organization.
-Your contribution is tax-deductible
+Your contribution is tax-deductible.